obonaventure/cnp3/book/network/network.rst

 From a conceptual viewpoint, a BGP router connected to `N` BGP peers, can be described as being composed of four parts as shown in the figure below.

+.. _bgprouter:

 .. figure:: fig/network-fig-113-c.png
    :align: center
-   :scale: 50
+   :scale: 70

    Organisation of a BGP router

 In this figure, the router receives BGP messages on the left part of the figure, processes these messages and possibly sends BGP messages on the right part of the figure.
 A BGP router contains three important data structures :

  - the `Adj-RIB-In` contains the BGP routes that have been received from each BGP peer.
 The routes in the `Adj-RIB-In` are filtered by the `import filter` before being placed in the `BGP-Loc-RIB`
  - the `Local Routing Information Base` (`Loc-RIB`) contains all the routes that are considered as acceptable by the router.
 The `Loc-RIB` may contain several routes, learned from different BGP peers, towards the same destination prefix.
  - the `Forwarding Information Base` (`FIB`) is used by the dataplane to forward packets towards their destination.
 The `FIB` contains, for each destination, the best route that has been selected by the `BGP decision process`.
 This decision process is an algorithm that selects, for each destination prefix, the best route according to the router's ranking process that is part of its policy.
  - the `Adj-RIB-Out` contains the BGP routes that have been advertised to each BGP peer.
 The `Adj-RIB-Out` for a given peer is built by applying the peer`s `export filter` on the routes that have been installed in the `FIB`

 When a BGP session starts, the routers first exchange `OPEN` messages to negotiate the options that will apply throughout the entire session.
 Then, each router will advertise to its peer all its exportable routes.
 A BGP router can only advertise a router that it actually uses to forward packets.
 Thus, only the routes that have been installed in the `FIB` can be advertised to a peer.
 These routes are subject to the `export filter`.
 The `export filter` is a set of rules that define which routes can be advertised over the corresponding session, possibly after having modified some of its attributes.
 One `export filter` is associated to each BGP session.
 For example, on a `shared-cost peering`, the `export filter` will only select the internal routes and the routes that have been learned from a `customer`.
 The pseudocode below shows the initialisation of a BGP session ::